 There are 20 cards in the collection, and each costs $1 to send.
 Senders can decide on the tone and type of card.
 A “casual friend,” for instance, would receive a card that says, “I think you’re special, though I have no evidence to back that up,” while a “virtual stranger” would receive something like, “Happy Holidays, What’s-Yer-Face.”

 A TV spot now airing follows the same cheeky theme.
 It shows man handing out BK gift cards to his “creepy neighbor,” “Mr. and Mrs. What’s-Your-Face,” a “failed fitness guru,” and that “guy [he] played squash with, once.”
 The spot concludes with the phrase: “In times like these, everyone deserves a quarter pound of beef for a buck.”

 More than 8,000 of the gift cards were sold on the program’s first day, BK said.
 The fast feeder is pushing the promotion as a way to drive burger sales, while touting cheap gift ideas.

 The move is also part of BK’s strategy to promote its Double Cheeseburger.
 In October, the price of the burger was reduced to $1 to entice cash-strapped consumers.
 BK’s Q1 fiscal 2010 earnings were down 6.4 percent, when the chain last reported in October.
 It’s also shelled out $200 million on U.S. measured media through September of this year, per Nielsen.

-Darren Tristano, evp at market research firm Technomic, which tracks the fast-food industry, said the campaign helps reinforce the chain's value message.
-"They've been very competitive with McDonald's and this is a way for them to differentiate their strategy," he said of BK’s approach.
+Darren Tristano, evp at market research firm Technomic, which tracks the fast food industry, said the campaign helps reinforce the chain’s value message.
+“They’ve been very competitive with McDonald’s and this is a way for them to differentiate their strategy,” he said of BK’s approach.
 Though consumers may just as well spend the dollar on something else, Tristano said this is highly unlikely as gift givers are likely to know “the taste [profiles]” of their recipients.